dumpst3rfir3/johnny_dllaze/README.md

 ## Credit

 All the goader sideloader and ISO creation code was written and contributed by [ineffectivecoder](https://github.com/ineffectivecoder).
-Special shout out to [mjwhitta](https://github.com/mjwhitta) for all of his help.
+Special shout out to [mjwhitta](https://github.com/mjwhitta) for all of his help, especially the [arTTY](https://github.com/mjwhitta/arTTY) logo used in the generator script.

 These great libraries were used in the code:
 - [https://github.com/mjwhitta/babble](https://github.com/mjwhitta/babble)